hannobraun/playground/2025-08-02_language-design/README.md

 All that the compiler cares about, is that tokens are separated by whitespace.
 It doesn't care how much whitespace that is, or what kind.

-Here's an assignment example from above:
+Here's a binding example from above:

 ```
 1 2 => a b . b a